devkral/django-fast-iprestrict/README.md

 Note: ipv4 and ipv6 rules are not interoperable.
 If the network does not match they are skipped like if they are in state "disabled".

+#### ratelimits

+ratelimits can be specified or a rule can be made to a ratelimit matcher (called programmatically via django-fast-ratelimit)

+In the last case it is possible to provide the rate "inherit" for using the rate specified in the django-fast-ratelimit call.

+If no rate was passed, ratelimits with rate "inherit" will be ignored

 ### programmatically

 The rule names can be used for the django-fast-ratelimit adapter if RuleRatelimitGroups are defined and active.
 When some are defined the rule isn't used anymore in normal matching but only in apply_iprestrict.